SantiagoInteractive/mobilpay-card-gateway-for-woocommerce/certificates/README.md

 both live and sandbox version if needed for testing before using on production website.

 Don't alter the name of the files in any way.
 Add them exactly as received.
-For more informations about certificates please contact mobilPay.
+For more details about merchant certificates please contact mobilPay: https://www.mobilpay.ro/public/contact/